YonasFasil/v/replit.md

 ## Recent Updates (August 2025)

 ### Latest Completed Features:
+- ✅ **Multi-Date Contract System**: Fully functional contract system that automatically groups multi-date events under a single contract while creating individual bookings for each date, with proper date validation and error handling
 - ✅ **Enhanced Reports & Analytics Page**: Comprehensive reporting dashboard with real-time data refresh, interactive charts, AI-powered insights, performance scoring, and export functionality
 - ✅ **AI-Powered Insights with Real Actions**: AI suggestions that can be applied with one click to create actual packages and services based on Google Gemini recommendations
 - ✅ **Comprehensive AI Disclaimers**: Clear warnings throughout the interface that AI suggestions may contain errors and should be verified before implementation